Chenming00/ming-s-blog/content/about/index.md

 ## 👨‍💻 Who is the blogger
 - Vincent(YingTao) Young
 - Libra, born on October 10, 2000
-- From Zhejiang, usually living in Shanghai
+- From Zhejiang, about to go to Pennsylvania, USA
-- Master Student, studying Computer Science
+- Master Student, studying Computer Science at [University of Pittsburgh](https://www.pitt.edu)

 ## ⛹ Interests
 - Basketball (Golden State Warriors fans)